 The Moment in Time Exhibition captures a snapshot of the history of the Hartley Valley.
-The Wiradjuri who called it home, the explorers, the road makers and then some of the early settlers are all part of the story it tells.
+The First Nation People who called it home, the explorers, the road makers and then some of the early settlers are all part of the story it tells.

 The Hartley Historic Site is a National Parks and Wildlife Service managed suite of Victorian buildings making up the village of Hartley with its centrepiece the Mortimer Lewis designed Hartley Courthouse, dating from 1837.
 The award-winning Moment in Time Exhibition created by local historian and National Trust member, Joan Kent, will be installed in a centrally located building in the village adjacent to the Hartley Visitor Centre.

 A Moment in Time provides an insight into the land and people immediately west of the Blue Mountains prior to the coming of Europeans.
 From then it proceeds to provide an insight into the first crossing by Europeans in 1813, George Evan’s follow up exploration, the building of William Cox’s road to Bathurst, and then Governor Macquarie’s 1815 visit to Bathurst when he dedicated Bathurst as Australia’s first inland city.
 It also reflects on and provides insight into the lives and experiences of four of the first European settlers to settle in the Hartley Valley.

 Richly adorned with high resolution images of maps and paintings of the time, sourced from the State and National Library collections, the exhibition will provide a rich cultural experience for visitors.